 If you're an S Corporation shareholder owning more than 2%, special rules apply.

-Critical: The insurance policy must be established under the S Corporation—either the S Corp pays directly, or the S Corp reimburses you and includes the amount in your W-2.
+Critical: The insurance policy must be established under the S Corporation: either the S Corp pays directly, or the S Corp reimburses you and includes the amount in your W-2.
+If premiums are not properly included in the shareholder's W-2 Box 1, the IRS may disallow the deduction entirely.

 Legal Citation: IRS Notice 2008-1 provides detailed guidance for S Corp health insurance.